 But before we talk about proofreading—let’s define it, shall we?
 Because editing terms can be subjective, and if you ask five different editors what they mean by line editing, developmental editing, proofreading, etc., you’re likely to get five different answers.
 The best piece of advice I can give to authors looking to build their production team is this: don’t just shop for proofreading (or line editing, or any other service) without making sure you know exactly what the editor is going to provide.
 You’ll find some editors, like at Victory Editing, do what’s closer to a copy edit when they proofread.
 Others may only look for typos.
 Always make sure you’re on the same page.
 So here’s a quick rundown of the most widely accepted definitions:

-- Developmental Editing (also sometimes called story, content, or substantive editing): Big-picture issues like pacing, story arc, and character development.
+- Developmental Editing (also sometimes called story editing, content editing, or substantive editing): Big-picture issues like pacing, story arc, and character development.